-Powers is joined in conversation by Brangien Davis—former Town Hall scholar in residence, arts critic, and the new full time arts-and-culture writer at Crosscut—for an insider’s discussion of his process and takes us deep into the novel’s inspiration.
+Powers is joined in conversation by Brangien Davis, arts critic and the new full time arts-and-culture writer at Crosscut—for an insider’s discussion of his process and takes us deep into the novel’s inspiration.
 Together they unfold the story’s concentric rings of interlocking fables that range from antebellum New York to the late twentieth-century Timber Wars of the Pacific Northwest and beyond.
 Powers and Davis center the conversation on the vast environmental conflict taking place between humans and the inexorable, interconnected world alongside us—magnificent yet almost invisible.
 Powers reveals the despair of humanity’s self-imposed separation from the rest of creation, introducing us to meaningfully identifiable characters who hope, as we all do, for the transformative, regenerating possibility of a reconciliation, and a homecoming.
 With empathetic resourcefulness, Powers and Davis invite us to learn more about the story of a handful of people who learn how to see that world and are drawn up into its unfolding catastrophe.

 Richard Powers is the author of twelve novels, including Orfeo, Generosity: An Enhancement, The Echo Maker, and The Time of Our Singing.
 He is the recipient of a MacArthur Fellowship and the National Book Award, and he has been a Pulitzer Prize and four-time National Book Critics Circle Award finalist.